Eco-Flow/synteny/README.md

 ## Citation

+This pipeline is not yet published.
+If you use this pipeline for your research please cite the main tool set we use (JCVI):

-Please cite : "Tang et al. (2008) Synteny and Collinearity in Plant Genomes.
+"Tang et al. (2008) Synteny and Collinearity in Plant Genomes.
 Science".

+Ensure you record the *release* of the pipeline that you ran.

 ## Contact Us